 This is best avoided.
 Firstly, I don't want to disturb your guests.
 I'm sure they wouldn't feel relaxed indoors with a big camera pointed at the property!
 Secondly, I might need access to the interior.
 This is because we don't want to see closed or squint curtains or blinds from the outside.
 We also don't want parked cars in the exterior shots.

 Absolutely, I love travelling.
-I'm based near Inverness so I do most of my work in the local area, in the city and throughout the Highlands and Moray.
-I'm more than happy to travel afield, throughout the north of Scotland.
-I'm no stranger to travelling to the likes of Aberdeenshire, Orkney and the Western Isles.
+I'm based on the Black Isle near Inverness so I do most of my work in the local area, in the city and throughout the Highlands and Moray.
+I'm more than happy to travel further afield, throughout the north of Scotland, but travel fees will apply.

 I'm more than happy to be left to my own devices.
 You can either leave the property unlocked or provide the code to the key safe.
 All I ask is that you remain contactable over the phone in case I need to get in touch.
 If you would like me to capture a headshot (e.g. for a profile picture), then we can arrange for you to pop by at some point during the day.